replicatedhq/pvmigrate/README.md

 5. Pods not controlled by anything are not handled, and will cause pvmigrate to exit with an error
 6. PVs without associated PVCs are not handled, and will cause pvmigrate to exit with an error
 7. PVCs that are only available on one node (or some subset of nodes) may not have their migration pod run on the proper node, which would result in the pod never starting and pvmigrate hanging forever
+8. If the default StorageClass is `sc3`, migrating from `sc1` to `sc2` with `--set-defaults` will not change the default and will return an error.